-- 11. Justice: The presumption places victims of unlawful actions in an unfair position.
-It means that, unless a court finds good reason, a judge must issue a weakened quashing order that will favour the public body by not immediately overturning the illegal act carried out by the public body.
+- 9. Redress: The presumption places victims of unlawful actions in an unfair position.
+It means that, unless a court finds good reason, a judge must issue a weakened quashing order that will not immediately overturn the unlawful act carried out by the government.
 By imposing the legal consequences of quashing orders only on future conduct, these remedies place individuals in a situation where, even if they succeed in their judicial review, they could be left with a hollow victory.
-PLP has produced a series of real case studies addressing how clause one could weaken remedies for vulnerable claimants, which are available here. - 12.
+Using real past cases, PLP has produced a series of examples highlighting how clause one could weaken remedies for vulnerable claimants, which are available here. - 10.
 Accountability: If the use of such orders becomes commonplace which is clearly the intention behind the presumption remedies will insulate public bodies, including the government, from scrutiny and make it more difficult for decision-makers to be held to account.
-These weakened remedies would discourage individual claimants from bringing judicial review claims, which are brought as a last resort and often at considerable expense and inconvenience to claimants. - 13.
-Good administration: Judicial review helps public authorities to make good, fair and legal decisions.
-The potential for bad administrative practices and decision-making may be increased where judicial review is less effective. - 14.
+These weakened remedies would discourage individual claimants from bringing judicial review claims, which are brought as a last resort and often at considerable expense and inconvenience to claimants. - 11.
+Good administration: Being judicially reviewed is a strong motivator for public authorities to make good, fair and legal decisions.
+The potential for bad administrative practices and decision-making may be increased where judicial review is less effective. - 12.
 Legal certainty: As senior judges have acknowledged, one of the benefits of the current system of quashing orders is its simplicity.
 Whilst being presented as a measure which promotes certainty, these new remedies in fact generate significant uncertainty in terms of how they are to operate (such as the "good reasons" that a court will accept for not imposing a weakened quashing order) and are likely to result in expensive post-judgment satellite litigation.
-This uncertainty, together with increases in costs, will create yet another practical barrier to individual claimants bringing judicial review claims in the first place. - 15.
-Keeping judges out of politics: Under Clause 1, when deciding whether to issue a weakened remedy or to grant an ordinary quashing order, judges will have to consider the likely future actions of the public bodies and would have to speculate about what administrative consequences the order would have.
-They will need to do this to figure out whether there are "good reasons" not to impose the weakened order.
-This in fact risks bringing the judiciary into the political arena because it is difficult to see how these are within judicial expertise and experience.
+This uncertainty, together with increase in costs, will create yet another practical barrier to individual claimants bringing judicial review claims in the first place. - 13.
+Keeping judges out of politics: Under clause 1, when deciding whether to issue a weakened remedy or to grant an ordinary quashing order, judges will have to consider the likely future actions of the public bodies and would have to speculate about what administrative consequences the order would have.
+They will need to do this in order to understand whether there are "good reasons" not to impose the weakened order.
+This in fact risks bringing the judiciary into the political arena because it is difficult to see how these are within the judicial expertise and experience.
 Indeed, some judges commenting on comparable provisions have previously described these assessments as a job they are 'ill-equipped to undertake.'
-This would be an especially regrettable and ironic consequence when the Government's avowed aim is to prevent judges stepping into the political realm. - 16.
-Judicial discretion: Contrary to claims made by the Minister that Clause 1 would increase the range of remedies available to courts and therefore enhance judicial discretion, the creation of a presumption that such remedies should be used does the exact opposite.
-Presumptions by definition reduce flexibility, not increase it.
+This would be an especially regrettable and ironic consequence when the Government's avowed aim is to prevent judges stepping into the political realm. - 14.
+Judicial discretion: Contrary to claims made by the Minister that Clause 1 would increase the range of remedies available to courts and therefore enhance judicial discretion, the creation of a

 &lt;sup>1 John Howell QC sitting as Deputy High Court Judge in R (Cooper) v Ashford Borough Council [2016] EWHC 1525 (Admin) at [86].
-See also Blake J in R (Logan) v Havering London Borough Council [2015] EWHC 3193 (Admin) at 1591

-&lt;sup>2 See, for example, the Lord Chancellor's speech at the second reading debate of the Judicial Review and Courts Bill, House of Commons Hansard 26 October 2021 Vol. 702 Col. 192: "This Bill simply remedies that measure of
+See also Blake J in R (Logan) v Havering London Borough Council [2015] EWHC 3193 (Admin) at [59].
+See, for example, the Lord Chancellor's speech at the second reading debate of the Judicial Review and Courts Bill, House of Commons Hansard 26 October 2021 Vol. 702 Col. 192: "This Bill simply remedies that measure of inflexibility by giving the presumption that such remedies should be used does the exact opposite.
+Presumptions, by definition, reduce flexibility, not increase it.